vkhangpham/glossary/README.md

 ## Web Mining

-Web mining uses Firecrawl exclusively.
+Web mining uses the consolidated `generate_glossary.mining` module with Firecrawl exclusively.
+The new architecture provides:
+- Unified `mining.py` core module (1,142 lines) replacing old multi-file structure
+- Dedicated CLI interface (`cli.py`) for streamlined operations
+- Backward compatibility with existing commands
+- Enhanced error handling and type hints
+- Single source of truth for all web mining functionality

 Tavily is currently not supported via the CLI.